colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

-One of the big hurdles and reasons I fell behind is that I bit off a HUGE chunk when I started the ["final project"](http://www.theodinproject.com/ruby-on-rails/final-project) for [TOP](http://www.theodinproject.com).
+One of the big hurdles and reasons I fell behind is that I bit off a HUGE chunk when I started the ["final project"](http://www.theodinproject.com/ruby-on-rails/final-project) for [TOP](http://www.theodinproject.com) Rails section.
 I tried to cram in learning RSpec testing, Foundation CSS framework, and Devise Omniauth.
 I ran into a lot of road blocks that took several hours for a single feature or line of code.

+Overall I got a lot of the harder backend stuff, and some Ajax completed, but decided to put off polishing up the project until I learned more about how to do the front end side of things.

 Towards the end of the month, I was able to put together a great productivity system using [Kanbanflow](http://kanbanflow.com), and a slight mix of the GTD